-Fixed Asset or Inventory items must be removed from the district’s Inventory prior to disposal
+Fixed Asset must be removed from the district’s Inventory prior to disposal

 Items should never be discarded at the campus/department level.
-Instead, items should be transferred to the Surplus Property Warehouse where they will then be sold in a Surplus Sale or discarded per instructions from the Director of Purchasing.
+Instead, items should be transferred to the Surplus Property Warehouse where they will then be sold in a Surplus Sale or discarded per instructions from the Distribution Manager.

-Since there are many contributors to a Surplus Sale, proceeds are pooled and are not returned to any particular school/department’s budget.
+Surplus Sale proceeds are pooled and are not returned to any particular school/department’s budget.

 Call the District’s Fixed Assets Specialist at 512-464-6955 or email with any questions about Surplus Property or how to dispose of fixed assets or inventory items.

-For fixed assets or inventory items that were lost, stolen or destroyed, the following procedures will be used by Fixed Assets to remove a fixed asset/inventory item from the records:
+For fixed assets that were lost, stolen or destroyed, the following procedures will be used by Fixed Assets to remove a fixed asset/inventory item from the records: